How to get a specific phone number for your business

 Maybe you’re trying to build a local presence in a new city.
 Or you want a toll-free number that sounds more professional.
 Or maybe there’s a specific business phone number you’ve had your eye on — one that just feels right for you.

-Read on to learn about the different types of phone numbers to choose from, how to check if a number is available with our phone number availability checker tool, and ways to pick the perfect one for your business needs.
+Read on to learn about the different types of phone numbers to choose from and how to check if a number is available with our phone number availability checker tool.
+You’ll also find how to pick the perfect number for your business needs.
 Plus, five of the best Voice over Internet Protocol, or VoIP, service providers to pick your own number from.

 Here’s how to get your desired number with Quo: